-Hangar Spaces - Current LTCPs
+1. Hangar Spaces - Current LTCPs

-Based Aircraft - HNTB 2013 Reliever Airports Activity Forecasts - Technical Report (2012 base year) -updated per Long Term Comp Plans
+2. Based Aircraft - HNTB 2013 Reliever Airports Activity Forecasts - Technical Report (2012 base year)

 Note: Based aircraft data excludes military at MSP and Downtown Saint Paul Airport

 Maintaining the airport system infrastructure will be a continuing challenge for the region.
 Impacts and opportunities at individual airports have been assessed in updates of each airport's long-term comprehensive plan through 2030.
 Growth in flight activity for general aviation is essentially flat as depicted in Table 9-4, but growth is projected to continue for commercial activity through 2030.